datacarpentry/r-intro-geospatial/_episodes/04-data-structures-part2.md

 Let's overwite the content of gapminder with our new data frame.

 ~~~
 below_average <-  as.logical(gapminder$lifeExp<70.5)
 gapminder <- cbind(gapminder, below_average)
 ~~~
 {: .language-r}

 Now how about adding rows?
-We already know that the rows of a data frame are lists:
+The rows of a data frame are lists: